TxTNTl/Break-the-Bricks/README.md

 This will help increase the runtime efficiency.
 #### Basketball Optimization
 As it follows the game rule, the basketballs which are released by bonuses perform very wired.

+### Updates on July 25
+This game can also work well on mac os.
+However, it's not as fluent as it in win os.
+Meanwhile, the 'right-click' in MapCreator doesn't work.